-The Board endeavours to meet regularly, with additional meetings held as necessary.
+The Board endeavours to meet on a monthly basis, with additional meetings held as necessary.
 Board meetings are presided over by the Chairman and all Directors are allowed equal opportunity to voice and express their views on matters relating to the Company and its business.

-After each Board meeting, minutes that faithfully record attendance, matters discussed and decisions taken, are prepared, and circulated to all Directors as soon as practicable after the meeting.
+After each Board meeting, minutes that faithfully record attendance, matters discussed and decisions taken, are prepared and circulated to all Directors as soon as practicable after the meeting.